antmicro/ros2-kenning-computer-vision-msgs/README.md

   colcon build
   ```

-Then, the package can be included in the other project using CMake with:
+Then, the package can be included in the target project using CMake with:

 ```cmake
 find_package(kenning_computer_vision_msgs REQUIRED)